 In the (very) high cycle fatigue regime crack initiation and short fatigue crack growth dominate fatigue lives.
 We have developed novel ultrasonic methods for very rapid (~106 cycles in <1 min) fatigue testing of very small (~0.5 to 200 µm across) material volumes cut by either FIB or laser micro-machining.
 Focussing the testing down to a small region allows the progression of deformation to be followed in detail for which a range of characterisation methods will be used.
 Secondary electron imaging in SEM will allow a rapid assessment of slip feature development and crack formation, while electron channelling contrast imaging will allow assessment of local dislocation structures.
-AFM will be used to quantify slip step heights and surface roughening which will be related to the underlying crystallography revealled by EBSD which also map intra-granular distributions of local stress and dislocation density.
+Digital image correlation (DIC) will be used to quantify localised slip features which will be related to the underlying crystallography revealled by EBSD which also map intra-granular distributions of local stress and dislocation density.

-This project would suit a graduate with a background in materials science, metallurgy or mechanical engineering with a strong interest in advanced aerospace materials.
+This project will continue successful work that has focussed on Ti alloys, Ni alloys and stainless steel and would suit a graduate with a background in materials science, metallurgy or mechanical engineering.

 The description above outlines a possible new research project being offered to prospective new postgraduate students.